bertelmonster2k/photoncloud.github.com/_posts/Getting Started/2012-05-15-lbdemo_tut.md

 **Hashtable evData** You can fill this hashtable with all the data you need to transfer.
 This is the central data-structure you will use to exchange information between clients.
-However, recurring and standardized steps for your game logic (f.e. end of turn) should rather be send as events.
+However, recurring and standardized steps for your game logic (e.g. end of turn) should rather be send as events.

 **bool sendReliable** When you set this flag to "true", you switch from